JustGitCoding/Kickstarter-analysis/README.md

-# Kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Module 1 - analyzing trends on kickstarter
+An analysis of various trends in Successful and Failed Campaigns